-The more severe impact of Covid-19 on older people has meant that the impact on their lives has been particularly hard.
+- 63. The more severe impact of Covid-19 on older people has meant that the impact on their lives has been particularly hard.
 The problems facing older people in care homes has been well publicised, but life has also been very challenging for many cooped up in their own homes.
-Research by Age UK describes fear of the virus, loss of mental and physical capacity, loneliness and isolation, and an inability to grieve as normal.
+Research by Age UK describes fear of the virus, loss of mental and physical capacity, loneliness and isolation, and an inability to grieve as normal. - 64.
 The vast majority of older people live in general needs as opposed to specialist housing and most do not plan to move and wish to stay in their current home for as long as possible.
 Often a housing move is precipitated by a crisis when people are ill.
 Good housing can reduce the demand for care and support and improve health.
 There are higher numbers and proportions of older people in the population in the northern wards of the borough compared to the southern wards which have a younger age profile.
 The majority of older people in Hillingdon are white and the proportion is greater within older age groups.
-In 2019 the percentage of white residents aged 65+ was estimated to be 76% and in 2024 is estimated as 70.5%.15
+In 2019 the percentage of white residents aged 65+ was estimated to be 76% and in 2024 is estimated as 70.5%.15 - 65.
 At the time of the 2011 census 77% of older people in Hillingdon were owner occupiers, 18% rented from the council or a housing association and 5% rented privately.
-People in their mid-30s to mid-40s are much more likely to rent than 20 years ago and if this trend persists into older age, in the future, older people will be much more likely to be living in the private rented sector than they are at present.
+People in their mid-30s to mid-40s are much more likely to rent than 20 years ago and if this trend persists into older age, in the future, older people will be much more likely to be living in the private rented sector than they are at present. - 66.
 There are 21 council owned sheltered housing schemes in the borough providing 840 homes and a further 20 owned by housing associations providing an additional 644 homes.
-The borough has a total of four extra care housing schemes.
+The borough has a total of four extra care housing schemes. - 67.
 Council delivery during 2019/20 included an Extra Care Sheltered Housing development, Park View Court, providing 60 flats for older people: 57 one bedroom and 3 two bedroom homes.
 This follows on from the delivery of Grassy Meadows Extra Care scheme during 2018/19 which provided 88 flats.
 Movement into Park View Court was held back to some extend by Covid-19, but residents have now been moved in and it is substantially full.
 This scheme concludes a supported living programme that has brought on stream an additional 148 flats for older residents in premises that have been developed to Stirling University's gold standard for dementia design.
 There is not an immediate need for further new extra care provision, but it is expected that additional provision may be necessary by around 2025.
+Extra care provision does not meet the needs for all older people and there is in addition a need for nursing care.
 Hillingdon's supported living programme has also seen the delivery of additional schemes for people with learning disabilities and people with mental health needs over the last three years.

-Dementia is primarily a condition associated with old age and the estimated prevalence data for the 65 and over population suggests that there were 3,033 people in this age group living with dementia in 2020.
-Projections suggest a 20% increase in the number of people living with dementia by 2030 (3,791).
-This emphasises the importance of ensuring the availability of appropriately designed supported accommodation to prevent or delay the need for people living with dementia to move into more restrictive settings.